Sure Bet Calculator

 What is a Sure Bet?

-A sure bet (or arbitrage bet, also called an "arb") is a situation where you back all possible outcomes of an event at different bookmakers, and the combined odds guarantee a profit regardless of the result.
+A sure bet (or arbitrage bet, also called an "arb") is a situation where you back all possible outcomes of an event at different bookmakers, and the combined odds mathematically indicate a profit regardless of the result.
 When bookmakers disagree on the price of an event — even temporarily — a mathematical window exists where backing all outcomes locks in a risk-free return.

 Sure bets are rare and short-lived.
 Bookmakers monitor each other's prices and adjust quickly.
 However, they occur most frequently around breaking news (team injuries, late lineup changes), at market opening, and in less liquid markets where pricing is slower to update.